Aakibmatin/oci-projects/load-balancer-apache/Readme.md

    - Use the same **SSH key** for both instances
    - Install and start **Apache** on each instance:

-   (Recommended) Customize the default page to identify each server:Bash
+   (Recommended) Customize the default page to identify each server

-   - On Server 1
-      - echo "<h1>Server 1 - Instance A</h1>" | sudo tee /var/www/html/index.html

-   - On Server 2
-      - echo "<h1>Server 2 - Instance B</h1>" | sudo tee /var/www/html/index.html

 3. **Create the Load Balancer**